Bitmap

 The first fee-paying pupils start

-The first fee-paying and day pupils started, easing the financial burden of running an entirely Foundation School with no fees.
+The first fee-paying pupils join Reed's, easing the financial burden of running an entirely Foundation School with no fees.

 London Orphan Asylum